- Ph.D. in Developmental Psychology, University of Wyoming,2011

 Since her time as an NSF Graduate Fellow in K-12 STEM education with the University of Wyoming’s Science Posse, Renken has worked with K-12 educators in a variety of school settings, with researchers in ecology, mathematics, engineering, biology, physics and geosciences, and with science education researchers in eight countries outside the United States including India, Denmark, France, Italy, Greece, New Zealand, China and Canada.

-Renken, M., McMahan, E., and Nitkova, M. (in press, expected publication date January 2015).
+Renken, M., McMahan, E., and Nitkova, M. (2015).
 “Initial validation of an instrument measuring psychology-specific epistemological beliefs.”
-Teaching of Psychology.
+Teaching of Psychology, 2.